bobmonsour/bobmonsour.com/src/posts/losing-my-brother-to-cancer.md

 <div class="post__content">

-> _NOTE: I [originally posted on Medium](https://medium.com/p/6cf46529f207), on August 1st, 2020, one year following Bill's death.
+> _NOTE: I [originally posted this on Medium](https://medium.com/p/6cf46529f207), on August 1st, 2020, one year following Bill's death.
 I am re-posting it here now that I've built this blog.
 I've been thinking about him a lot lately...and missing him terribly._

 ---